0x416c6578/0x416c6578.github.io/README.md

 ## Other Stuff
 [XFCE Hacks and Tweaks](posts/004-Random-XFCE-Hacks.md)

+## About
+I'm 0x416c6578 (Alex in hexidecimal), I'm a CS student who enjoys embedded / electronics stuff.
+Some of my personal projects are documented here, although I have many different interests and projects that probably aren't here (yet).
 ___
 Questions or comments?
 Post an issue on the [repo](https://github.com/0x416c6578/0x416c6578.github.io) for these pages